r-cemper/SQLgateway-Magnificent-7/README.md

 # The Magnificent Seven #
 After composing examples of using SQLgateway for DB_Migration to IRIS
 I couldn't resist assembling all 7 around IRIS in a single package.
-8 containers in 1 Docke-Compose felt like driving an 8-cylinder engine.
+8 containers in 1 Docker-Compose felt like driving an 8-cylinder engine.
 - sqlgateway-magnificent-7 > IRiS1
 - 1 oracle21c
 - 2 mysql